barebox/barebox/Documentation/user/booting-linux.rst

         options:    console=ttymxc0,115200 root=PARTUUID=0007CB20-01
         linux:      11ab7c89d02c4f66a4e2474ea25b2b84.15/linux

-When on barebox the SD card shows up as ``mmc1`` then this entry can be booted with ``boot mmc1`` or with setting ``global.boot.default`` to ``mmc1``.
+When the SD card shows up as ``mmc1`` in barebox, this entry can be booted with ``boot mmc1`` or by setting ``global.boot.default`` to ``mmc1``.

 ``machine-id`` is an optional key.
-If ``global.boot.machine_id`` variable is set to non-empty value, then barebox accepts only Bootloader Spec entries with ``machine-id`` key.
-In case if value of global variable and Bootloader Spec key match each other, barebox will choose the boot entry for booting.
+If the ``global.boot.machine_id`` variable is set to a non-empty value, barebox will only boot the Bootloader Spec Entry whose ``machine-id`` key matches the ``global.boot.machine_id`` variable.
 All other Bootloader Spec entries will be ignored.

-A bootloader spec entry can also reside on an NFS server in which case a RFC2224 compatible NFS URI string must be passed to the boot command:
+A bootloader spec entry can also reside on an NFS server in which case an RFC2224-compatible NFS URI string must be passed to the boot command:

 .. code-block:: sh

   boot nfs://nfshost[:port]//path/

-Additionally to the options defined in the original spec barebox understands the ``linux-appendroot`` option.
+In addition to the options defined in the original spec barebox understands the ``linux-appendroot`` option.
 This is a boolean value and if set to ``true`` barebox will automatically append a ``root=`` string to the Linux commandline based on the device where the entry is found on.
 This makes it possible to use the same rootfs